-33.3 Practicum Placements, Professional Practice and the Public Interest
+Practicum Placements, Professional Practice and the Public Interest

-The Dean, or a designate acting on behalf of the Dean, may immediately deny assignments of a student, withdraw a student from, or vary terms, conditions or site of a work experience placement or practicum (Internship, Cooperative Education, Integrated Dietetics and the Human Ecology Practicum), if the Dean or designate has reasonable grounds to believe that this is necessary in order to protect the Public Interest.
-Refer to \$23.8.2 Practicum Intervention Policy.
+The Dean, or a designate acting on behalf of the Dean, may immediately deny assignments of a student, withdraw a student from, or vary terms, conditions or site of a work experience placement or practicum (Internship, Cooperative Education, Integrated Dietetics and the Human Ecology Practicum), if the Dean

-33.4 Academic Standing
+Academic Standing

-(1) Assessment of Academic Standing
+1. Assessment of Academic Standing

 Academic standing will be assessed on the basis of a grade point average (GPA).
 Students are expected to maintain a GPA of at least 2.0.
-See §23.4(5) and 23.9.2 for information on calculation of GPAs and the academic record
+See Additional Grades and Remarks and Academic History (Transcript) Records for information on calculation of GPAs and the academic record.
 A review of academic performance is conducted for each student at the end of each Fall/Winter.
 Decisions regarding continuation will be based on courses completed during Fall/Winter only.
 Any courses completed during Spring/Summer will not be considered as part of the decision on academic standing.

-The assignment and reassignment of academic standing are based on a student's performance in a minimum of $\bigstar 9$ .
-If, at the time of review, the student has attempted fewer than $\bigstar 9$ since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.
+The assignment and reassignment of academic standing are based on a student's performance in a minimum of \star 9.
+If, at the time of review, the student has attempted fewer than \star 9 since the last assignment of academic standing, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review.

-Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition
+2. Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition

-Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition requires a GPA of at least 3.0
+Continuation in the BSc Honors in Food Science and the BSc Honors in Nutrition requires a GPA of at least 3.0 $\,$

 Students in the BSc Honors in Food Science who do not attain the required GPA will be moved to either the BSc in Nutrition and Food Science, Food Science and Technology Specialization or the BSc in Nutrition and Food Science, General Program.
 Students in the BSc Honors in Nutrition who do not attain the required GPA will be moved to the BSc Nutrition and Food Science, General Program (provided they are not Required to Withdraw).
 The Academic Standing section (4) below will then be applied.
-Students in good academic standing who wish to transfer to the Nutrition and Food Science General Program (see §§16.1.2 and 34.15.3), the Dietetics Specialization (see §§16.1.11 and 34.15.4), or the Food Science and Technology Specialization (see §§16.1.12 and 34.15.5) must apply for admission
+Students in good academic standing who wish to transfer to the Nutrition and Food Science General Program (see BSc in Agriculture, BSc in Animal Health, BSc in Environmental and Conservation Sciences, BSc in Forestry, and BSc in Nutrition and Food Science (General Program) and BSc Nutrition and Food Science, Nutrition Major), the Dietetics Specialization (see BSc in Nutrition and Food Science, Dietetics Specializationand BSc Honors in Nutrition), or the Food Science and Technology Specialization (see BSc in Nutrition and Food Science, Food Science and Technology Specialization and BSc Nutrition and Food Science, General Program [ALES]) must apply for admission.

-(3) Continuation in the BSc Nutrition and Food Science Dietetics Specialization and the BSc Nutrition and Food Science, Food Science and Technology Specialization )
+3. Continuation in the BSc Nutrition and Food Science Dietetics Specialization and the BSc Nutrition and Food Science, Food Science and Technology Specialization)